bowphp/tintin/docs/en.md

 %endloop
 ```

-This clause can also be paired with any other clause such as `%if`.
+This clause can also be coupled with any other clause such as `%if`.
 A quick example.

 ```t
 %loop($names as $name)